Hypopituitarism is a rare condition in which the pituitary gland doesn't make one or more hormones or doesn't make enough hormones.

 Pituitary gland and hypothalamus

-If you have hypopituitarism, you'll likely need to take medication for the rest of your life.
-Medication helps replace the missing hormones, which helps control your symptoms.
+People who have hypopituitarism usually need to take medicines for the rest of their lives.
+These medicines replace the missing hormones, which helps control symptoms.

-The signs and symptoms of hypopituitarism usually develop gradually and get worse over time.
-They are sometimes subtle and may be overlooked for months or even years.
-But for some people, signs and symptoms develop suddenly.
+The symptoms of hypopituitarism usually start slowly and get worse over time.
+They might not be noticed for months or even years.
+But for some people, symptoms start suddenly.

 Growth hormone (GH) deficiency

-In children, GH deficiency may cause growth problems and short stature.
-Most adults who have GH deficiency don't have any symptoms, but for some adults it can cause:
+In children, GH deficiency can cause growth problems and short stature.
+Most adults who have GH deficiency don't have symptoms.
+But some adults have:

 Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) deficiency